 - Separate yourself from other people and animals in your home

 - You should avoid contact with pets and other animals while sick.
 When possible, have another member of your household care for your animals.
-If you must care for your pet, wash your hands before and after you interact with them and wear a face covering.
+If you must care for your pet, wash your hands before and after you interact with them and wear a mask.